Are you looking for information about offers, devices or your account?

 We believe that transparency is essential to help put things right when they go wrong.
 Some of our most salient impacts arise because of our links with the actions taken by others.
 For example, in our section on Law Enforcement Demands we describe how we have to take action when governments direct us.
 In those situations, governments are accountable for remedies.

 However, we try and play our part by raising awareness and being transparent about the position.
-Our collaboration with others through organisations such as the Global Network Initiative (GNI) and UN B-Tech means we can collectively advocate for respect for human rights.
+Our collaboration with others through organisations such as GSMA, UN Global Compact and UN B-Tech means we can collectively advocate for respect for human rights.

 Everyone who works for or on behalf of Vodafone must report any behaviour at work that may be unlawful or criminal or could amount to an abuse of our policies, systems and processes.
 Employees are able to raise concerns with a line manager, with a colleague from human resources or through our confidential third-party hotline – Speak Up – accessible online or by telephone.

-Speak Up is also made available to our suppliers and is communicated through our Code of Ethical Purchasing.
+Speak Up is also made available to the public and our suppliers, communicated through our Code of Ethical Purchasing.
 For suppliers that decide to maintain their own grievance mechanisms, we require that they inform us of any grievances raised relating to direct work for Vodafone.

 We also give customers in each of our markets access to channels to raise concerns.